Chowdhury Tanbir Ahmed Siddiky

-Chowdhury Tanbir Ahmed Siddiky (also spelled Chowdhury Tanvir Ahmed Siddiky) is a Bangladeshi politician.
+Chowdhury Tanbir Ahmed Siddiky (born 14 February 1939) is a Bangladeshi politician.
 He is one of the founding members of the Bangladesh Nationalist Party (BNP).
 He served as the State Minister for Commerce in the cabinet of President Ziaur Rahman and President Abdus Sattar.
 He served as the senior-most member of the Bangladesh Nationalist Party's (BNP) highest decision making body, the National Standing Committee, until he was expelled from the party in March 2009, which was withdrawn in November 2018 and he was reinstated in his previous party position.
-He had previously served as the president of FBCCI, the body that regulates businessmen in Bangladesh, in 1979 and DCCI in '76–'78.
+He had previously served as the president of FBCCI, the body that regulates businessmen in Bangladesh, in 1979 and DCCI in 1976–1978.

 Early life

 Siddiky was born in 1939.
 He is the grandson of Khan Bahadur Chowdhury Kazemuddin Ahmed Siddiky, the co-founder of the Assam-Bengal Muslim League during the British rule and one of the founders of the University of Dhaka.